 The reason why I don't ask for credit limit increases is that I would rather take a hard inquiry to apply for a new credit card and have a signup bonus, as opposed to just raising my credit limit.

-For example, if you have a Citi ThankYou Premier card that has a $2,000 credit limit, but you want to increase the credit limit to $7,000.
-If I apply for a new credit card, like the Citi Double Cash card, then I might get approved for a $5,000 limit.
+For example, if you have a Citi ThankYou Preferred card that has a $2,000 credit limit, but you want to increase the credit limit to $7,000.
+If I apply for a new credit card, like the Citi ThankYou Premier card, then I might get approved for a $5,000 limit.

 The great thing about applying for credit cards within the same bank is you can easily transfer credit limits by sending a secured message.
-Ask to transfer some of the credit from the new card (Citi ThankYou Premier) to the old card (Citi Double Cash).
+Ask to transfer some of the credit from the new card (Citi ThankYou Preferred) to the old card (Citi ThankYou Premier).

 If you think through the factors that impact your credit score, the following are usually reasons why people want to increase their credit limit: